j-sieben/UTL_TEXT/README.md

   THIRD_COLUMN INTEGER);
 ```

 Here you see the usage of parameter `p_indent` which is set to `2` in the example.
-This then means that any row, delimited by `p_delimiter` which in our case is `chr(10)`.
-The outcome is indented by 2 blanks at the beginning of each line.
+This then means that any row, delimited by `p_delimiter` which in our case is `chr(10)`, is indented by 2 blanks at the beginning of each line.
 This is useful when putting together complex DML or DDL statements.

-To make it easy to maintain different templates, CodeGenerator ships with a table called `CODE_GENERATOR_TEMPLATES` you may use as a repository for your templates.
+To make it easy to maintain different templates, CodeGenerator ships with a table called `UTL_TEXT_TEMPLATES` you may use as a repository for your templates.
 You may use any existing or newly created table for this purpose as well or provide the template by any others means.

 It's not difficult to see what could happen if the replacement values and the templates are derived from tables.
 The logic to select the proper table per row is delegated to the join condition, the data controls how much and what information is generated.
 In the supplied table, three columns are provided to store templates.
-The first column, `CGTM_NAME` contains the name of the template.
-You can group together templates using column `CGTM_TYPE`.
-Additionally, it has proven to be very useful to be able to store different template versions by `CGTM_MODE`.
+The first column, `UTTM_NAME` contains the name of the template.
+You can group together templates using column `UTTM_TYPE`.
+Additionally, it has proven to be very useful to be able to store different template versions by `UTTM_MODE`.
 This column defaults to `DEFAULT` but you may use it to distinguish different column type templates fi.
-As an example, you may want to store the template to cater for `DATE` columns as name `COLUMN_TEMPLATE`, type `DDL` with mode `DATE`.
+As an example, you may want to store the template to cater for `DATE` columns as type `DDL`, name `COLUMN_TEMPLATE` and mode `DATE`.
 Doing this, you could easily join the respective template to different column types, falling back to a `DEFAULT` template if no specific template was present.

 #### Log Conversion

-Another nice feature of CodeGenerator is its ability to log conversion processes.
+Another nice feature of the CodeGenerator is its ability to log conversion processes.
 Problem here is that only the template may know what exactly was created.
 Imagine a set of meta data to create tables, indexes, views etc. They all share the same meta data such as core table_name, table_suffix, column list etc. but based on the template the create different data objects with a naming convention that is built into the template.
 So calling a template and passing the meta data will not tell you which object exactly was created, because only the template really knows.

 Therefore, a second template, called `LOG_TEMPLATE` may be passed into `GENERATE_TEXT`.
-The way it is passed into the method is by means of a column name convention.
 So if you provide the method with a column named `LOG_TEMPLATE`, it will try and find content wihtin that column.
-The log template is expected to be a template with replacement anchors (if any) that create the message that should be logged.
-If CodeGenerator finds a template, it replaces the anchors with just the same information available for the main template and logs the message using `PIT.LOG`.
+The log template is expected to be a template with replacement anchors (if any) that creates the message that should be logged.
+If CodeGenerator finds a template, it replaces the anchors with just the same information available for the main template and logs the message using `PIT.LOG` or `DBMS_OUTPUT`, if PIT is not present.

 If no template is found, no logging takes place.
 This way you can easily control which templates log without any changes to the logic that creates the text blocks.
 You simply pass in the template (ideally located in a column of table CODE_GENERATOR_TEMPLATES) and off you go.
 As an example on how to use this, review this code: